top of page

 - Tie a neat double knot, making sure it is central.

-We furoshiki-wrapped the stripe fabric into a camellia wrap - a furoshiki style that we adore!
-It’s so easy to do - and you can find how to make it here! under 'How-to video: Furoshiki gift-wrapping ideas / Flower wrapping'!
+We furoshiki-wrapped the stripe fabric into a flower wrap - a furoshiki style that we adore!
+It’s so easy to do - and you can find how to make it here in our Furoshiki Tutorials.

 To make this gift wrap with ‘bunny ears’: